jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

     mkdir ~/Web/VagrantTileStache
     cd ~/Web/VagrantTileStache

-### 1. On your Linux host machine, install ruby and rubygems.
+### 1. On your Linux host machine, install ruby and rubygems if you haven't already.

 For Fedora 17: